Fotoxx is a free open source Linux program for image

 Acropolis closeup.
 A case where turning the camera with minimal

 lateral movement was important for good image alignment.
-The guy in
+The guy

-is seen twice in the panorama.
+he is seen twice in the panorama.
 The joint can be seen behind his

 upper image, since no blending was done.

 A vertical panorama.
-Brightness and color matching was
+Brightness and color matching was automatic.

 Photo montage.
 Add images and text to a background layout of